haok61bkhn/Object_Tracking_with_yolo_v4_and_v5/README.md

 ---------------------------------------------
 or my detection algorithm
-  i proviced 2 detection algorithm:
+  that i proviced 2 detection algorithm:

     1) yolov4 :